 The GL.iNet travel router connects to your home’s Wi-Fi and delivers a hardwired Ethernet connection to the Disklavier.
 This means you don’t have to do any special setup on the Disklavier, or figure out how to use the UD-WL01.

-I recommend the GL.iNet “Mango” — it’s affordable, compact, and extremely reliable.
+I recommend the GL.iNet “Mango” model — it’s affordable, compact, and highly reliable.
 It’s also powered by USB!
 There are numerous wireless bridges that are a few dollars cheaper; however, the bridges in this price range are notoriously finicky.
-Some of them can even introduce so much noise to your local Wi-Fi as to slow down or stop your internet connection!
-I encountered that for the first time in a customer’s home in 2021, and was rather shocked by it, but evidently it does happen.

 Installation and Connection